wallyatgithub/h2loadrunner/README.md

   To explain how it works, let's first introduce the schema defining how h2loadrunner will run the test.

-  h2loadrunner Json schema has a section called "scenarios", and "scenarios" is a list of requests h2loadrunner will execute sequentially.
+  h2loadrunner Json schema has a section called "scenario", and "scenario" is a list of requests h2loadrunner will execute sequentially.

-  Note: Sequential execution is for requests within one "scenarios"; h2loadrunner will keep track of the request and response of each request, and the next request can be started only if the response of the prior request is received.
+  Note: Sequential execution is for requests within one "scenario"; h2loadrunner will keep track of the request and response of each request, and the next request can be started only if the response of the prior request is received.

-  Each "scenarios" is executed sequentially, while h2loadrunner can run many "scenarios" in parallel.
+  Each "scenario" is executed sequentially, while h2loadrunner can run many "scenario" in parallel.

-  For example, h2loadrunner can start 1000 "scenarios" on 100 connections (concurrent streams, -m option) in parallel, each "scenarios" represents a user's activities in sequence.
+  For example, h2loadrunner can start 1000 "scenario" on 100 connections (concurrent streams, -m option) in parallel, each "scenario" represents a user's activities in sequence.

-  The 1000 "scenarios" are executed in parallel, while within each "scenarios", the user activity is executed sequentially.
+  The 1000 "scenario" are executed in parallel, while within each "scenario", the user activity is executed sequentially.

-  As said before, "scenarios" is a list of requests, while each request has several basic fields, like path, method, payload, and additonalHeaders, and also a field called "luaScript".
+  As said before, "scenario" is a list of requests, while each request has several basic fields, like path, method, payload, and additonalHeaders, and also a field called "luaScript".

   path, method, payload, and additonalHeaders, as the names suggest, are the path header, method header, message body, and other additional headers (such as user-agent) to build the request.

-  In which the path field is a compound structure, which aims to provide some quick and handy options for quick definition of some typical test scenarios.
+  In which the path field is a compound structure, which aims to provide some quick and handy options for quick definition of some typical test scenario.

   For example, the user can specify in the path field to copy the path from the request prior to this one (sameWithLastOne), or to extract the path value from some specific header of the response responding to the request prior to this one (extractFromLastResponseHeader).
 Of course, direct input of the path is also supported.

   Now comes the "luaScript" field:

-  The "luaScript" field is associated with each request within the "scenarios" section.
+  The "luaScript" field is associated with each request within the "scenario" section.
 The Lua script will be executed by h2loadrunner for the request, as long as the request has a valid snippet of script (see next for format and naming convention of the snippet of script).

   "luaScript" field can be filled with a snippet of needed lua script directly, or with the path/name of a file, which has the script.